garvit170/Smart-Clothes-Drying-Stand/README.md

 # Smart Clothes Drying Stand
-We have made a “SMART CLOTHES DRYING STAND” which checks the moisture content in the clothes hanged out to dry with the help of moisture sensors and updates the percentage of clothes have dried on your phone.
+I have made a “SMART CLOTHES DRYING STAND” which checks the moisture content in the clothes hanged out to dry with the help of moisture sensors and updates the percentage of clothes have dried on your phone.
 We have also attached a rain sensor which sends an alert in case it rains and a buzzer which rings for 10 seconds when it rains.
 We have also added a LCD screen which too can be used for live stats.

 ## Why we made it?